 For my soul, abstinence means truly being happy means that I make decisions that are consistent with my morals and values and take full responsibility for my choices.

 That’s a very abundant definition of abstinence and not a definition I would in any way, shape or form associate with deprivation.”

 “Supporting your desire to live free from self-destructive behavior as you embark on a life long journey of recovery.
 At SunCloud Health, we view unresolved trauma as the foundation of most self-destructive behaviors that people adopt in their lives.
 Stripping away the self-defense mechanisms we put in place to protect ourselves from the trauma is a core part of the work we do here.”

 VIDEO: WE START TRAUMA WORK ON DAY 1

-Dr. Kim Dennis, Medical Director, CEO and Co-Founder, discusses how SunCloud Health starts trauma work on day one and why consistency is key.
+Kim Dennis, MD, CEDS, Medical Director, CEO and Co-Founder, discusses how SunCloud Health starts trauma work on day one and why consistency is key.